$48.5

 Big Rig Truck Accident Lawyers in Indiana Must Prove Negligence

-The trucking industry is governed by state and federal safety regulations, and failure to meet them creates liability.
-The Federal Motor Carrier Safety Regulations (Title 49, Parts 350-399) govern all vehicles engaged in interstate traffic, and the FMCSA has rules for driver’s license standards, safety and fitness procedures, financial responsibility for motor carriers, maximum hours truckers can drive, and what inspection, repair and maintenance of vehicles is required.
+State and federal safety regulations govern the trucking industry, and failure to meet them creates liability.
+The Federal Motor Carrier Safety Regulations (Title 49, Parts 350-399) govern all vehicles engaged in interstate traffic, and the FMCSA has rules for driver’s license standards, safety and fitness procedures, financial responsibility for motor carriers, maximum hours that truckers can drive, and what inspection, repair and maintenance of vehicles are required.
 When these regulations are not adhered to, the responsible parties can be found negligent and liable for damages.

 In trucking accident cases, multiple parties may be held responsible.
-For example, truckers may work directly for the company they are delivering for, or they may be independent contractors, simply hauling the goods for the company that owns the cargo.
-Drivers may have driven while fatigued; cargo may have been loaded incorrectly; parts of the truck may have failed; or problems with road maintenance may have contributed to the accident.
-In such situations, consulting a UPS truck accident lawyer can provide critical guidance on liability and compensation.
+For example, truckers may work directly for the company they are delivering for or be independent contractors, simply hauling the goods for the company that owns the cargo.
+Drivers may have driven while fatigued; cargo may have been loaded incorrectly; truck parts may have failed; or problems with road maintenance may have contributed to the accident.

 As a result, depending on the circumstances, liable parties may include: